 Regardless of which drying method is used, the bamboo should be properly harvested so that it doesn't split during the drying process.
-Only cut down bamboo shoots that have been growing for three to five years.
+Only cut down bamboo stalks, also known as culms, that have been growing for at least three to five years.
 It takes this long for the plant to fully harden.
 Once hardened, the bamboo will shrink less when dried, and it will not be as easy for insects to bore into the plant.

 Air drying is the most common method because it is simple and cost-effective.
-Cut the bamboo shoots and store the pieces vertically without removing any of the leaves or branches.
+Cut the bamboo culms and store the pieces vertically or horizontally without removing any of the leaves or branches.
 The large surface area of the leaves and branches gives more area for evaporation of moisture.

 The bamboo's resin will bead on the surface of the heated section where it can be wiped away with a cloth.
 Bringing resins to the surface helps to seal and preserve the surface while removing internal barriers to moisture removal.
 Heat one section at a time, because the resins will quickly dry when removed from the heat source.
-Fire drying is the most reliable method for not cracking or splitting the bamboo.

-Soaking in Water
+Soaking Bamboo in Water